 PS: If you enjoyed reading this post and would like to know/share more then please:

 * Feel free to comment and get involved

 * Come and join me at ALPMA (Melbourne, Oz), the International Bar Association (Dubai) and Future Firm Forum (Lake Taupo, NZ).

 This entry was posted on Wednesday, August 24th, 2011 at 7:38 pm and is filed under Entrepreneurs, Future Law, Law Management, Lawyers, Partners, Trainee solicitors, Women in law.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.